danilnagy/danilnagy.github.io/CV.md

 #### PUBLICATIONS, EXHIBITIONS, WORKSHOPS, CONFERENCES

+**X SUMMIT - San Francisco, CA** _- September, 2016_

+Displayed an interactive installation project called "The Artificial Artist" and presented it during the keynote sessions

 **SIGGRAPH - Anaheim, CA** _- July, 2016_

-Presented installation project as part of a multi-displinary team
+Presented an installation project called "The Hive" as part of a multi-displinary team from Autodesk and the University of Stuttgart

 **re:publica TEN conference - Berlin, Germany** _- May, 2016_

-Displayed original interactive installation
+Displayed an original interactive installation project called "RobotWall"

 **Design Modeling Symposium - Copenhagen, Denmark** _- October 2015_

-Published and presented an original paper
+Published and presented an original paper called ""

 **Farm Think Workshop - Shenzhen, China** _- June 2015_